gvwilson/thirdbit/_posts/2009/2009-12-30-osmosis-is-just-a-fancy-name-for-failure.md

 a small minority working wonders, and the vast majority not even knowing where they ought to start.
-We don't expect grad students to pick up all the math and stats they need by osmosis, on their own, without any structured guidance&mdash;why should expect them to become proficient computationalists that way?</p>
+We don't expect grad students to pick up all the math and stats they need by osmosis, on their own, without any structured guidance–why should expect them to become proficient computationalists that way?</p>